 Not ready to quit your day job for a full-time scuba diving job?
 These scuba diving side hustles are a perfect way to combine your passion while benefitting your wallet.

 Were you recently scuba certified or have you always been obsessed with the underwater world?
 If making money while scuba diving intrigues you, then this article is for you.
-If you are looking to turn your new favorite hobby of scuba diving into your next side hustle, or if you have been a diver for years and are looking to expand upon your hobby, there are many outlets for making money while diving that don’t have to be a full-time career.
+If you are looking to turn your new favorite hobby of scuba diving into new side jobs, or if you have been a diver for years and are looking to expand upon your hobby, there are many outlets for making money while diving that don’t have to be a full-time career.

 Whether you are a seasoned pro, a passionate new diver or someone considering a scuba certification, there are several ways to make money scuba diving.
-Below we’ve compiled some obvious and not-so-obvious ways to cash in on your passion.
+Below we’ve compiled some obvious and not-so-obvious ways to cash in on your passion, as well as an exciting interview with a PADI Pro passionate about sharing knowledge on the subject!

 Underwater Model

 Ready to strike a pose underwater?
 If you have great buoyancy and air consumption, then lending your dive skills to an underwater photo shoot might be for you.
-With some networking, you may be able to land a gig as an underwater model.
+With some networking, you may be able to land side jobs as an underwater model.
 The likely employer?
 Scuba diving gear manufacturers and tourism boards who are looking to promote diving at their destination.

 Show Diver